jsoych/git_assignment/README.md

     > b.
 What is a _pull request _?

-    A pull request is proposal to merge a set of changes from one branch into another.
+    A pull request is a proposal to merge a set of changes from one branch into another.

     > c.
 How do I open up a _pull request_?